ADVANCED MICROECONOMICS 2 - 2022/3

 Students will receive verbal feedback during the lectures through direct interaction.
 Moreover, they will receive their problems sets back with written comments.

-- Provide students with a thorough understanding of key microeconomic models, concepts and results.
+- Provide students with a thorough understanding of game theory.

-- Enable students to prepare for research in this field.
+- To prepare students for research in this field.

 - Enable students to develop the skills to work independently.

 |001||Students will be able to demonstrate an advanced understanding of key game-theoretical models, concepts and results.||KC|

 |002||Students will be able to state and prove, rigorously and in detail, results related to the material taught, in particular by using mathematics.||CT|

 |003||Students will be able to read, interpret and critically discuss the state-of-the-art papers and books related to the material covered.||KT|

 |004||Students will be able to apply the concepts, tools and results to economic problems.||KCP|

 C - Cognitive/analytical